ntrezowan/the-plain/_posts/2018-05-29-f5-maintenance-page-with-irule.md

 NB: If your html file is in a different partition, then you have to use something like `/Common/maintenance.html` in the iRule.
 We are also using `503` because it will tell the search crawler not to cache this page.

 ---
-### Create redirection page if a URI is down without iFile
+### Create redirection page if a URI is down without HTML iFile
 1. Go to `System > File Management > iFile List`.
 Click on import and upload your image (companylogo.png) and give it a Name (companylogo.png).
 You can also upload more files (such as css or js) to support your HTML template.

 2. Go to `Local Traffic > iRules > iFile List`.
 Click on Create, select the iFile you have just uploaded from File Name and give it a Name (companylogo.png).